-An animation of the information on this page is posted on the Botany playlist at www.YouTube.com/TheBasementWorkshop.
-There will be some new words we haven't learned here, but don't worry about it-just enjoy the show.
-The pictures are very helpful in understanding this cycle.
+With adult permission, log on to YouTube to see an animation of the information on this page.
+There will be some new words we haven't learned here, but don't worry about it-- just enjoy the show.
+(If this address doesn't work, try using key words "moss life cycle.")